Third EvalYouth Virtual Conference

 Finding your place in the evolving world of evaluation is important for young and experienced evaluators.
 It is important to recognize that young and emerging evaluators (YEEs) can contribute to the EvalAgenda 2020, and therefore, it is vital to invest in YEEs for economic, ethical, and professional reasons.
-If advances are to be made, then professional supports (e.g., mentorship, educational opportunities) are also needed.
+This is why it is very important that YEEs learn about the newest evaluation trends and tools.

 There are two intended audiences: YEEs and experienced evaluators.
 They will benefit from attending this conference in the followings ways: